dart-lang/site-www/src/tools/pub/pubspec.md

   [_Learn more._](#issue-tracker)

 `documentation`
 : Optional.
-Can be used to automatically create documentation.
+URL pointing to documentation for the package.
   [_Learn more._](#documentation)

 `dependencies`